martinhoT/cbd-practical/Lab-2/ex1/NOTES.md

 #### Query selectors

+Below are some of the most used query selectors, for various data types:

 | Name | Description | Name | Description |
 |------|-------------|------|-------------|
 | $eq  | Equal | $and | And |